 As for all day trip, our default meeting point will be Ronda.
 However, we can also arrange pick up and drop off in Antequera.
 We will start having a look at the surrounding fields looking for some specialist steppe birds including Montagu’s Harrier and Calandra Lark.
 Then we will enjoy easy short walks around the lagoon, checking a viewpoint and some bird hides at the neighbouring smaller lagoons.
 After a short visit to the new visitor centre we will head to the southern side of the lagoon, check a few hides and if times allows, visit the surrounding farmlands.
-This year we are having Lesser Flamingo, which we may see if we are lucky enough to make it out of thsousands of greater ones.
-White-headed duck is recently been seen everyday though.
+This year we are having Lesser Flamingo (Phoenicopterus minor), which we may see if we are lucky enough to make it out of thousands of greater ones.
+White-headed duck is recently been seen everyday too.

 The full day tour option allow us to (your choice):

 - stay and go in depth discovering the farmlands and surroundings of the Fuente de Piedra lagoon

 - birdwatch the Torcal de Antequera Nature Reserve and its unique landscapes

 - enjoy a tour guide visit to the monumental city of Antequera